ThalesMMS/OsiriX-Backup-Plugin/README.md

 ## Development Tips
 - The plugin targets the OsiriX SDK: add the framework to Xcode’s *Frameworks and Libraries* section if missing.
 - Update `Info.plist` to localize menu titles or expose additional configuration commands.
-- Swift and Objective-C components share the same nib; customize it once to affect both entry points.
+- The Swift controller loads `Settings.xib`, so customising it updates the plugin UI without additional wiring.
-- When adding new modules, register them in `initializeAdvancedFeatures` within `OsiriXBackup.m` to ensure state is prepared during plugin initialization.
+- When adding new modules, register them in `initializeAdvancedFeatures` within `OsiriXBackup.swift` to ensure state is prepared during plugin initialization.

 ## Roadmap Ideas
 - Implement real cloud upload/download flows in `OsiriXCloudIntegration`